title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 └─────────────┴──────────────────────────────────────────────┘

-You can notice that the instruction is storing the address of the caller into the storage set.
+You can notice that the instruction is storing the address of the caller in the storage set.

 Configure your wallet and deploy